Igli333/spacecraft-autonomous-navigation-system/README.md

 ### Implemented on the [Basilisk](https://github.com/AVSLab/basilisk) simulator

 #### To run
-1. Download Basilisk and built it on your local machine
+1. Download Basilisk and build it on your local machine
 2. Clone this repository inside of ./basilisk/
     - `cd` into the folder and run `docker compose up --build`
     - If needed, you can change all system variables inside `sim.env`.